 Most notably, the cloud allows individuals to log into a network or system from off-site, granting them access to files, data, infrastructure, and whatever else they might require to be able to perform their job.

-Unsurprisingly, the number of cloud security violations and breaches has ramped up due to the current working environment, with many organizations have to roll out remote access tools rapidly.
-In August 2020 — although only reported in February 2021 — security expert Jordan Potti revealed that upwards of 600 government agencies, universities, and enterprises may have accidentally exposed their login credentials, many with admin-level privileges ServiceNow cloud computing platform.
+Unsurprisingly, the number of cloud security violations and breaches has ramped up due to the current working environment, with many organizations having to roll out remote access tools rapidly.
+In August 2020 — although only reported in February 2021 — security expert Jordan Potti revealed that upwards of 600 government agencies, universities, and enterprises may have accidentally exposed their login credentials, many with admin-level privileges on the ServiceNow cloud computing platform.

 This resulted from a hitherto undiscovered vulnerability in which endpoints were left open and unencrypted passwords were rendered publicly viewable.
-That opened up the possibility of an attacker gaining access to employee data, customer support tickets, IT and HR tickets, internal documents, and far more.
+That opened the possibility of an attacker gaining access to employee data, customer support tickets, IT and HR tickets, internal documents, and more.
 While ServiceNow sprang into action to patch the problem, it highlights what a risk cloud computing can present to customers.

 Breaches can be serious.